-Three years ago, we formalized a partnership that allows Mountain Rose Herbs to mandate a fair trade agreement and create greater transparency with our growers.
-This agreement helps us gain a deeper understanding of their environmental, social, and human resource practices.
-Our goal is to promote equality and prosperity along the herbal supply chain, from the farmer to the consumer.
+In 2013, Mountain Rose Herbs decided to formalize this partnership in order to mandate a fair trade agreement, create greater transparency with our growers, and to help us gain a deeper understanding of their environmental, social, and human resource practices.
+Our goal was (and is) to promote equality and prosperity along the herbal supply chain, from the farmer to the consumer.

 Fair for Life worked with us to set goals and benchmarks for attaining revolutionary change in labor relationships.
 The process includes ongoing review of the working conditions of permanent and seasonal employees, and establishing standards and requirements ensuring health and safety.
 These include access to clean drinking water, hand washing and sanitary working conditions, equal pay across the sexes, sick leave, time off, clear job descriptions, sustainable schedules, and family support.

 There are multiple benefits to this model.
 By entering into long-term contracts and relationships, we are guaranteed stable pricing.
-The farmers benefit by having a stable income, not affected by fluctuating market prices as well as having set standards and volumes.
+The farmers benefit by having a stable income, not affected by fluctuating market prices, as well as having set standards and volumes.
 Both parties strive toward a long-term, mutually beneficial partnership promoting wellness and sustainability for the land, water, wildlife, farmers, and for our customers.
-When you purchase the spices and plants produced by these growers, you are directly supporting both the program overall and the farmers.
+When you purchase the spices and plants produced by these growers, you are directly supporting both the program and the farmers.